Seventeen (South Korean band): 2013–2016: Formation, debut and Love & Letter

-2015: Successful debut, 17 Carat, and Boys Be

-Seventeen officially debuted on May 26 with a live showcase televised by MBC, the first male K-pop group to debut with a one-hour live showcase on a major broadcasting channel, with labelmates Lizzy and Raina serving as MCs.
+Seventeen's official debut came at the end of Seventeen Project: Big Debut Plan, with a live showcase televised by MBC on May 26, with labelmates Lizzy and Raina serving as MCs.
 Three days later, Seventeen's first extended play (EP) 17 Carat was released digitally.
-17 Carat became the longest-charting K-pop album of the year in the US and was the only rookie album to appear on Billboard's "10 Best K-Pop Albums of 2015" list.
+17 Carat became the longest-charting K-pop album of the year in the US and was the only rookie album to appear on Billboard's "10 Best K-pop Albums of 2015" list.

-On September 10, 2015, Seventeen released their second EP Boys Be, which later became the highest-selling rookie album of the year.
-The EP's success earned the group awards at the Golden Disk Awards, Seoul Music Awards, and Gaon Chart K-Pop Awards.
+On September 10, Seventeen released their second EP Boys Be, which later became the highest-selling rookie album of the year.
+The EP's success earned the group awards at the Golden Disk Awards, Seoul Music Awards, and Gaon Chart K-pop Awards.
 Seventeen became the only K-pop group on Billboard's "21 Under 21 2015: Music's Hottest Young Stars" list.
-Seventeen held a four-show concert series in Seoul titled 2015 Like Seventeen – Boys Wish from December 24 to 26 as a year-end celebration.
-After the concerts' success, Seventeen held two more in the following February in 2016, the Like Seventeen – Boys Wish Encore Concert.
+Seventeen held a four-show concert series in Seoul titled "Like Seventeen – Boys Wish" from December 24 to 26 as a year-end celebration.
+After the concerts' success, the group held two encore concerts in the following February.

-2016: Love & Letter, first win, and Going Seventeen

 Seventeen's first studio album Love & Letter was released on April 25, 2016.
 In addition to success on domestic charts, the album charted on the Oricon Weekly Pop Album Chart in Japan.
-Seventeen received their first win on a domestic music show with the album's lead single "Pretty U".
-Love & Letter was later re-released on July 4 with lead single "Very Nice".
-Promotions were immediately followed by Seventeen's 1st Asia Tour 2016 Shining Diamonds, which included venues in South Korea, Japan, Singapore, Indonesia, Australia, and China.
-On December 5, the group released their third EP, Going Seventeen.
+Seventeen received their first win on a domestic music show with the album's lead single, "Pretty U".
+Love & Letter was later re-released on July 4 with the lead single "Very Nice".
+Promotions were immediately followed by their first concert tour, which included venues in South Korea, Japan, Singapore, Indonesia, and Australia.
+On December 5, the group released their third EP, Going Seventeen with lead single "Boom Boom" (붐붐).